Understanding Event Meshes and Mesh Manager

 - at the time, there were no Solace Message Format (SMF) connections available for the test to run

 - the tests between mesh nodes in either direction failed; the tests for both directions must pass for a link to be considered healthy

-After a Health Check completes, information is available about the status when you view the details of the event mesh.
+After a Health Check completes, you can see the health status when you view the details of the event mesh.
 For more information, see Viewing Information and Details of an Event Mesh.